 Wallace State Community College acknowledges its legal obligation to conduct a biennial review of compliance with the Drug-Free Schools and Communities Act and authorized an administrative review to be conducted to determine if the college fulfills the requirements of the previously mentioned Federal regulations.
-The Executive Vice President's Office along with the Security Office, is responsible for conducting the review and reporting on the findings.
-The Executive Vice President serves as the leading student affairs officer, also known as Dean of Students.
-As a result of the establishment of a campus police force in early 2013, a thorough biennial review has not been completed prior to 2011.
-However, policies and procedures have been in existence for both students and employees and are so delineated in college publications and the attached Drug and Alcohol Prevention Program.
+The Vice President for Student's Office along with the Campus Police Department, is responsible for conducting the review and reporting on the findings.
+The Vice President for Students serves as the leading student affairs officer.
+As a result of the establishment of a campus police force in early 2013, a thorough biennial review was not completed prior to 2011.
+However, a biennial review was conducted in 2011-13, 2013-15, 2015-17, 2017-19 and now again for 2019-21.
+Policies and procedures have been in existence for both students and employees and are so delineated in college publications and the attached Drug and Alcohol Prevention Program.
 The purpose of this report is to comply as best as possible, using data collected over the past two years, and to give evidence of the procedures in place for subsequent biennial reports.